“What is truth?” Pilate asked.

 GOD.
 NEEDS.
 NOTHING.
 Instead, He wants a relationship with us.
 Our relationship is not payment, it’s our purpose.
 Trying to pay God back is one of the most shackling teachings on the market.
 Don’t fall for it.
 You can’t do this–neither can I–and that’s okay because our Dad just wants to be our Dad.

-Please, don’t get angry at them about this type of teaching.
+Please, don’t get angry at teachers, relatives, and friends–or anyone–about this type of teaching.
 Learn from my mistakes and don’t attack because you’ll regret it.
 Simply stay anchored in His love, the love infused with your spirit.
 Then express this love to those who don’t understand it–toward confused church leaders.
-I’m not even saying leave a church such as this, I’m saying, know the truth.
+I’m not even saying leave a church such as this.
+I’m saying, know the truth.

 I pray that what I’ve just written has helped you understand your freedom in Christ better.
 Here are three additional myths:

 So today, my friends, know this: You are free, so live free!
 You are as close to God as you can possibly get!
 Christ has removed the punishment for all of our sins, even the careless stuff we sometimes say.
 But most of all, I want you to know your heart is good.
 It’s not sinful.
 It’s not wicked.
-As a believer, our minds are still catching up to this truth–so are our actions and attitudes–but our identity is not!
+As a believer, our minds are still catching up to this truth, our actions and attitudes are too–but our identity is not!
 Our identity is final and we are complete!
 (See Colossians 2:10).